digitallawyer/openlegaldictionary/_definitions/marcatus.md

 ---
 title: Marcatus
 permalink: "/definitions/marcatus.html"
-body: The rent of a mark by the year anciently reserved ln leases, etc
+body: The rent of a mark by the year anciently reserved in leases, etc
 published_at: '2018-07-07'
 layout: post
 ---